susanyang17/doc/docs/tutorial/displaySpreadsheet.md

 # Display Your First Spreadsheet
-To make things simple, we are running our 1st Keikai in a JSP page.
-First, put a `<div>` as a container, an anchor element, which Keikai renders a spreadsheet at.
+To make things simple, we plan to run our 1st Keikai in a JSP page.
+First, put a `<div>` as an anchor element, which Keikai renders a spreadsheet at.
 It can be any place you like on the page.
-Then specify `id` attribute so that you can pass it to Keikai to identify the anchor element.
+Then specify `id` attribute so that you can pass it to Keikai engine to identify the anchor element.

 **editor.jsp**